 As our world increasingly runs on software, we need a mindset shift on code security.
 Most organizations would consider it unacceptable to ship code with functionality defects, and we need to reach a point where security defects are equally as unacceptable.
 Considering the role applications now play in our economy and infrastructure, and the kinds of sensitive information they manage – it’s hard to argue that these types of security defects are acceptable.
 Ultimately, we can only truly protect today’s digital world when quality code equals secure code.

 Continue this conversation on our Cyber Second podcast.
-In Episode 5, Evan Schuman and Veracode’s Director of Developer Engagement Pete Chestna discuss this disconnect between quality and security in software.
+In Episode 5, Evan Schuman and CA Veracode’s Director of Developer Engagement Pete Chestna discuss this disconnect between quality and security in software.